EricLi776/learngit/README.md

 # My Git Test
-Git is a version control system.
+Git is a distributed version control system.

-Git is free.
+Git is free software.